Designed to lower your blood pressure, this eating plan focuses on heart-healthy foods like whole grains, fruits and vegetables

-Lots of diet plans have come and gone (cabbage soup diet, anyone?) — but DASH is here to stay.
-The DASH eating plan (or DASH diet) has been around for decades because it has solid science to prove that it works.
+Lots of diet plans have come and gone, but DASH is here to stay.
+The DASH eating plan (or DASH diet) has been around for decades because there is solid science to prove that it works to help lower blood pressure.

 Advertisement